Skip to main content

 For residents of Long Island, Queens, Brooklyn, Manhattan, the Bronx, and throughout the New York metropolitan area, this decision reinforces the importance of understanding your rights when dealing with insurance companies.
 Whether you’re a healthcare provider seeking payment for services rendered or an accident victim pursuing compensation for your injuries, knowing that insurers cannot indefinitely delay claim decisions provides important peace of mind.

-If you’re facing an insurance dispute involving alleged misrepresentation or untimely claim denials, don’t navigate these complex legal waters alone.
+If you’re facing an insurance dispute involving alleged misrepresentation or untimely claim denials, don’t address these complex legal waters alone.
 The experienced attorneys at the Law Office of Jason Tenenbaum understand the intricacies of New York insurance law and can help protect your rights.

 Contact the Law Office of Jason Tenenbaum today at 516-750-0595 for a consultation about your insurance claim dispute.
 Our Long Island-based team serves clients throughout Nassau County, Suffolk County, and the greater New York City area, providing aggressive representation and personalized attention to every case.